Meet the Farmers

 Andy and Linda De La Cruz have farms in both Cayucos and Morro Bay.
 They grow a wide variety of vegetables and have been farming in this area for 40 years.

-Mike and Carol Broadhurst farm off Santa Rita Creek Road in Cambria.
+Mike and Carol Broadhurst farm off Santa Rosa Creek Road in Cambria.
 They grow a wide variety of crops including blueberries, citrus and heirloom tomatoes.

 Amelia Perez and her family have been farming in the Santa Maria Valley for seventeen years.
 The quality of their fruits and vegetables has made their stand at farmers’ markets a long-time favorite with locals.